A relay doesn't need to read a message to forward it

 How the node works →The mesh

 Every device running any SDK-embedded app is a potential relay for every other.
-The relay infrastructure is shared across all participating applications.
-The relay mesh is shared.
-The application namespaces are isolated.
+The first tier — local-network delivery that survives the relay going down — is live.
+The relay mesh is shared; namespaces are isolated by default, and can opt into messaging each other.

 Read more →First relay node live